-In order to successfully persuade Ukrainians not to support populism, we recommend:
+In order to reduce populism support among Ukrainians, we recommend:

 - Paying special attention to economically disadvantaged groups.